Issue Deep Dive

 How much ODA does the Netherlands allocate to climate projects?

-In 2021, the Netherlands committed US$1.1 billion to projects which targeted action against climate change as a principal or significant objective, making it the 6th-largest DAC donor to the issue in absolute terms.
+In 2022, the Netherlands committed US$1.9 billion to projects which targeted action against climate change as a principal or significant objective, making it the 8th-largest DAC donor to the issue in absolute terms.

-The Netherlands’ policy focus is on climate adaptation and somewhat on agriculture.
+The Netherlands’ policy focus on climate adaptation and agriculture is reflected in funding trends.

 Multilateral Spending and Commitments